Alison (song): Reception

 "Alison" was released as a single in the United Kingdom with a B-side of "Welcome to the Working Week", and as two singles in the United States; one with a mono version of the same song on the B-side, the other with "Miracle Man".
 The US (and Canadian) single versions of "Alison" are unique in that it is remixed to add a string section.
 Record World called it "a stirring ballad" and said that "the strings add a dimension the song lacked in its original version and should help send it to the top."

 The single did not chart, but the song did get airplay in the U.S. on album-oriented rock radio.
 In 2004, Rolling Stone ranked it No. 318 on their list of the 500 Greatest Songs of All Time and Entertainment Weekly voted it as one of Costello's top 10 greatest tunes.
 The Telegraph named it Costello's second greatest song only after "Oliver's Army", calling it "a wonderful song about unrequited love."

 Linda Ronstadt version

 Background

-Linda Ronstadt recorded a cover version of "Alison" for her studio album Living in the USA, in 1978, which sold over 2 million copies.
+American singer Linda Ronstadt recorded a cover version of "Alison" for her studio album Living in the USA, in 1978, which sold over 2 million copies.
 Released as the disc's fourth single in the spring of 1979 on Asylum Records, it was produced by her longtime producer Peter Asher.

 Ronstadt's B-side to "Alison" was "Mohammed's Radio", also produced by Asher.